JamieMason/shrinkpack/README.md

 [![Join the chat at https://gitter.im/JamieMason/shrinkpack](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JamieMason/shrinkpack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Shrinkpack compliments the [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command by maintaining a `node_shrinkwrap` directory in your project, containing the exact same tarballs that `npm install` downloads from [https://registry.npmjs.org](https://registry.npmjs.org).
+Shrinkpack complements the [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command by maintaining a `node_shrinkwrap` directory in your project, containing the exact same tarballs that `npm install` downloads from [https://registry.npmjs.org](https://registry.npmjs.org).

 The rest of the `npm install` process is exactly the same.
 The only difference is that no network activity is necessary when installing and building your project.
 The `node_shrinkwrap` directory can be ignored in your editor (much like is done with the `node_modules` directory) but is instead checked into source control.